Tech & Society Week

 4:30 PM – 6:30 PM | Tech & Society Week Opening Reception

-Details: Georgetown University kicks off our annual Tech & Society Week with an Opening Reception that brings together the innovative ideas and leaders shaping the future of technology and public life.
+Georgetown University kicks off our annual Tech & Society Week with an Opening Reception that brings together the innovative ideas and leaders shaping the future of technology and public life.
 Discover the dynamic work unfolding across campus at the intersection of technology, policy, ethics, and innovation throughout the week.
 Meet the students, faculty, center and department leaders driving this work forward — and connect with collaborators and partners from across sectors who are building what’s next.

 Host: Tech & Society